-Increase: DYRS realigned its budgetary program structure in FY 2017 to eliminate the Strategic Planning and Performance Management division and reallocate its entire 35.0 Full-Time Equivalents (FTEs) and associated resources across multiple divisions, primarily to the Agency Management division.
+Increase: DYRS realigned its program structure in FY 2017 to eliminate the Strategic Planning and Performance Management division and reallocate its entire 35.0 Full-Time Equivalents (FTEs) and associated resources across multiple divisions, primarily to the Agency Management division.
 This realignment accounts for an increase of \$5,313,840 to support salary and Fringe Benefits costs for 32.0 FTEs reallocated to the Agency Management division, 2.0 FTEs to the Youth and Family Programs division, and 1.0 FTE to the Office of the Director division.
 The increase also includes projected salary step increases and adjustments for Fringe Benefits costs.
 These adjustments enable DYRS to continue to invest in community-based programming and wraparound services for youth and families, such as the DC Youthlink, Credible Messenger, and Covenant of Peace initiatives.

 Decrease: DYRS' budget proposal in Local funds reflects a reduction of \$4,419,659 due to the elimination of the Strategic Planning and Performance Management division and reallocation of its 35.0 FTEs to other divisions.
-The proposed Local funds budget also includes a decrease of \$5,189,937 based on a projected reduction in residential placements and decline in the number of committed youth at the New Beginnings Youth Development Center facility.
-In Intra-District funds, the budget for supplies is reduced by \$344,000 to offset projected cost increases for healthy breakfast, lunch, and snacks for committed youth.
+The proposed Local funds budget also includes a decrease of \$5,189,937 based on a projected reduction in the use of residential placements.